JaninaMattes/data-mining-pattern-recogntion/README.md

 # Data Mining & Pattern Recognition HdM Stuttgart
-The course **Data Mining** at HdM Stuttgart contains a collection of practicable projects, implemented with Python standard libraries and Jupyter Notebook.
+The course **Data Mining and Pattern Recognition** at HdM Stuttgart contains a collection of practicable projects, implemented with Python standard libraries and Jupyter Notebook.

 #### Lab Exercise Instruction Notebooks